 Now that we’re winding down first grade with Roo (yay!), I’ve been looking through the math objectives to make sure we touch on as many topics as possible.
 One of the major math concepts we still had to discuss was: measurement.

 For Roo, though, life begins and ends with movement.
 So I wanted to make learning about measurement as fun as possible.
-Time to add in some monster trucks!
+Time to add in some monster trucks with a fun set of monster truck themed measurement for first grade printables!

-Check out our new Monster Truck Measurement for First Grade Printables and get a set of your own for FREE!
+Check out our printable Monster Truck Measurement lesson and get a set of your own for FREE!
+And, for more ways to make math fun, take a look at our outdoor sidewalk chalk math game!

 Monster Truck Measurement for First Grade Printables

-All you have to do is print the printables and then follow the instructions!
+All you have to do is print the worksheets and then follow the instructions!

 The instructions say to measure to the nearest inch, so it was also a good time to talk about estimation.
 After Roo measured each line of trucks, he wrote down the number on the lines.
 Easy peasy!